• Skip to primary navigation

 Swahili pilau rice served on a plate, with some kachumbari on the side.

-East African Swahili Pilau
+Swahili Kenyan Pilau

 Kate Hahnel